Consensys/doc.teku/docs/Reference/Config.md

 # Configuration File Properties

 Copy the `config.toml` file in the `config` directory and update your copy to your requirements.
-Use the `--config` option to specify your configuration file when starting Hikari.
+Use the `--config` option to specify your configuration file when starting Teku.

 ## Node